Honey25k/node.js-readme/README.md

 ## Contributing

-  Feel free to fork this repo and make it your own!
   Pull requests are welcome.
+You can fork this repo and make it your own.

   ## Questions?